TDS for Self-employed Individuals

 All

-To pay TDS online, visit the e-Filing portal, select 'e-Pay Tax,' and enter your TAN and mobile number.
-Fill in payment details, choose payment mode, verify, and submit to the bank.
-Lastly, download the Challan form for future reference.
+To pay your TDS online, you can visit the income tax e-Filing portal and select the 'e-Pay Tax' option.
+You'll need to enter your Tax Deduction and Collection Account Number (TAN) and mobile number.
+Then, fill in the payment details, choose your preferred payment mode, verify the information, and submit the payment to the bank.
+Finally, download the Challan form for your records.

-Failing to comply with Section 194Q may lead to an expenditure disallowance up to 30% of the transaction value.
-Adherence to tax deduction requirements is necessary to avoid penalties.
+failing to comply with Section 194Q may result in an expenditure disallowance of up to 30% of the total transaction value.
+Hence, it could be better to adhere to tax deduction requirements and avoid such penalties.

-TDS on rent is applicable if the annual rent exceeds Rs.2,40,000.
-Below this threshold, TDS deduction is not applicable.
+The TDS on rent is applicable only if the annual rent exceeds ₹2,40,000.
+Below this threshold, TDS deduction is not required to be made by the tenant.

 FAQ Avatar